 in the rainforest

 How can students participate in authentic data collection and biodiversity assessment in Costa Rica without leaving home?
-Dive into the Pacuare Reserve Camera Trap Project hosted by Zooniverse using tools like HHMI’s BiomeViewer to explore characteristics of biomes that will allow your students to reach outside of the classroom and into the world of scientific research.
+Dive into the Pacuare Reserve Camera Trap Project hosted by Zooniverse using tools like HHMI’s BiomeViewer to explore characteristics of biomes that will allow your students to reach outside of the classroom and into the world of scientific research in the rainforest.

 Participants will explore the free, classroom-ready resources available on the EPI website, and be introduced to the opportunities available for field experiences in the Pacuare Reserve, where the studies that provide the camera trap data are hosted.